 To make the ultimate creamy mushroom sauce, you will first need to make a soft and silky white sauce.

-This requires 5 minutes of patience to slowly combine butter, flour and milk, and gently cook until thick and creamy.
-Making this sauce extra special and full of flavour requires some key ingredients, which pair fantastically well with the chestnut mushrooms.
+This requires 5 minutes of patience to slowly combine butter, flour, and milk, and gently cook until thick and creamy.
+Making this sauce extra special and full of flavor requires some key ingredients, which pair fantastically well with the chestnut mushrooms.

 The first is a delicious white wine, which creates an incredible scent of pears and apples as soon as it hits the hot pan.
 Cook the wine gently for a few minutes to allow the alcohol to burn off before the milk is added.

-Towards the end of cooking, the parmesan, dijon mustard and creme fraiche are stirred into the sauce to ensure a full flavoured, creamy and satisfying finish to the dish.
+Towards the end of cooking, the parmesan, dijon mustard, and creme fraiche are stirred into the sauce to ensure a full-flavored, creamy, and satisfying finish to the dish.
 White wine cream sauce adds so much flavor to this mushroom pasta recipe.